moadben/messagingserver/README.md

 ```
 localhost:8080/ws?username={insertusernamehere}
 ```
-usernames are passed in as a url query parameter.
+Usernames are passed in as a url query parameter.

 ### Testing
 To test, I recommend installing wscat via npm and connecting using urls as listed above.